automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aegyptosaurus.md

 # Aegyptosaurus
-## Description: Try and guess which country this dinosaur was found in.
+## Try and guess which country this dinosaur was found in.